Are you looking for a simple, yet inexpensive storage solution for your bikes in the garage?

 This is done by marking the board 2-¾” away from a side (center of the board) at certain spacing.
 I would recommend you space your hooks 12” apart to 24” and have the first and last hook start/end a 1-½” from the edge of the board.

 SIDE NOTE: If you space the hooks 12” apart, you might need to alternate the tires of the bikes so one is the front bike and the next is the back tire on the hook.
-I spaced mine 12” and felt like this was a good distance plus I didn’t need to rotate the tires but this will depend on the size of your bikes.
+I spaced mine 12” and I didn’t need to rotate the tires but this will depend on the size of your bikes.

 Once you have marked the center of the board for where the hooks will be placed you are ready to move to the next step.

 Take the 2-½” screws (or 3” if you are installing the rack over drywall) and drill them into the 2×6 board in the pre-drilled holes.
-Only drill them as far as the board, this will help when you go to install the board onto the wall.
+Only drill them as far as the board; this will help when you install the board onto the wall.

 TIP: It helps to use clamps to keep the bottom of the board in place.

-TIP: Again clamps help but you can also use a second person.
+TIP: Again, clamps work but you can also use the help of a second person.

 Once the board is level, secure the screws into the studs in the wall.